Audition and Theory Placement Test Information

 - To schedule an audition time, please contact the appropriate individual below:

-Vocal – Vocalists interested in scheduling an on-campus audition should contact the Coordinator of Vocal Studies, Dr. Mindy Damon, to arrange an audition time.
+Vocal – Vocalists interested in scheduling an on-campus audition should contact the Coordinator of Vocal Studies, Dr. Stephen Muller, to arrange an audition time.

 Keyboard – Pianists interested in scheduling an on-campus audition should contact the Coordinator of Piano Studies, Dr. Tad Hardin to arrange an audition time.